elvengard-mmo/elvengard_network/guides/introduction/types_and_subpackets.md

 `host` and `port`.
 They are each represented by the `StringType` and `IntegerType` types, with which they will be encoded.

-**NOTE**: this Sub Packet has another special feature: the separator used by the fields can be configured through options.
+**NOTE**: this sub-packet has another special feature: the separator used by the fields can be configured through options.
 We'll see how to use it in the next sections.

 As the `IntegerType` type has not been created yet, let's create it defining only the